 Booster and Strength – two powerful words, straight in your eyeball.
 They appear large and visible, and immediately attract attention to the benefits.
 Plus the active ingredients are listed on the front to make sure the customer knows just how awesome this product is.

 There are so many ways to be creative and compliant at the same time.
 You don’t have to use a basic template as many companies do.
+The more different your custom marijuana boxes and labels are, the more chances they have to convince people to make the purchase.
 And the smart example above proves it well.

 Not everything gets down to the design.
 High-quality material for your CBD labels is just as important.
 Make sure it’s durable enough to withstand handling.
 And since many products contain oil, you may want to choose a waterproof and oil-resistant label that does not peel off or fade with time and use.